s3prl/s3prl/_sources/tutorial/upstream_collection.rst.txt

 hubert_custom
 ~~~~~~~~~~~~~~~~~~~~~

-This entry expects you to provide the source of the checkpoint, with the following arguments
+This entry expects you to provide the source of the checkpoint: :code:`path_or_url`, which should be
+the local path or a url of the checkpoint converted by :code:`s3prl/upstream/hubert/convert.py` (
+from a regular fairseq checkpoint.)

+This entry also supports the following additional :code:`extra_conf`.

 ====================  ====================
 column                description
 ====================  ====================
-ckpt                  (str) -
-                        The source of the checkpoint, can be a local path or a url.
-                        By default, this should be a checkpoint already converted by
-                        :code:`s3prl/upstream/hubert/convert.py`, which help remove
-                        the fairseq dependency.

 fairseq               (bool) -
                         If True, perform the on-the-fly checkpoint conversion, so that
-                        you can directly give the fairseq checkpoint to the :code:`ckpt`
+                        you can directly give the fairseq checkpoint to the :code:`path_or_url`
                         argument, either a fairseq URL or a fairseq checkpoint local path.
 ====================  ====================